noggaholic/bugcraft-studio/README.md

 | 6.2.3   | ✔️        | ✔️         | ⚙️           |
 | 7.3.5   | ⚙️        | ⚙️         | ⚙️           |

-⚙️ Means that development of that feature it's not finished yet for that version.
+⚙️ Means that the development of that feature it's not finished yet for that version.

 ## How To Install